dleemiller/fizzbuzz-forever/README.md

 ```

 > [!NOTE]
-> This is gonna take a few minutes to train, providing a great opportunity to talk
+> This is gonna take a while to train, providing a great opportunity to talk
 > about how you could set this up with Agent2Agent protocol.

 ## Kick Ass Features